-Financial Technology: Learning from the Past to Look into the Future
+Fintech: Learning from the Past to Look into the Future

 Written by Chris Olson on May 01, 2019

 Throughout history, technical innovations have simplified tasks that were once inefficient and time-consuming.
 The breadth and diversity of such innovation is a testament to human imagination and creativity.
-Who hasn’t marveled at the thought of self-driving cars, a house that responds to your voice and robots that can fetch things for you?
+Who hasn’t marveled at the thought of self-driving cars, appliances that respond to your voice and robots that can fetch things for you?
 Oh wait, these are all things we can do today!
-Maybe we aren’t beaming people to other planets or hovering around in jetpacks (yet), but many technologies that were once considered science fiction are now a reality.
+Maybe we aren’t beaming people to other planets or hovering in jetpacks (yet), but many technologies that were once considered science fiction are now a reality.
 Some have even become essential to our everyday lives.
 For example, technical innovation has automated our home systems, simplified bill payment and innovated how we travel — providing new options and ease of use that were never thought possible.